 And, in theory, a class action can be beneficial to defendants who only need to defend one case instead of many.
 However, defendants will often resist class-action status in order to make it more difficult and expensive for many people to sue them.

-3. What are the legal requirements for a class action in Las Vegas?
+3. What are the legal requirements?

 Class actions typically occur in cases when a large company allegedly injures several people, such as in the Vioxx drug case against the pharmaceutical company Merck.
 The key component to class actions is the “necessary parties rule.”